markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 The original blog for it is [here](https://wragg.io/send-notifications-to-hipchat-with-powershell/).

-**Should you still use it?** I have no idea tbh.
+**Should you use it?** I have no idea tbh.
 I haven't worked anywhere with HipChat for a number of years, so I'm not sure if it still works.
 The project is actually now maintained under the [AtlassianPS](https://github.com/AtlassianPS) GitHub organisation, but its not getting a lot of love there either.

 ### XKCD